taurus-org/taurus/doc/source/users/ui/ui_colors.rst

 Taurus Device state colors
 ---------------------------

-Taurus Device states are represented by the following colors:
+Taurus Device states, as defined in :class:`taurus.core.TaurusDevState` are represented by the following colors:

 .. raw:: html